 When reviewing your investments, also make sure you have designated a beneficiary for each account.
 It can be as important as writing a will, but it isn’t as complex.
-It is especially important if you have some changes in your life, such as births, deaths, and marital status.
+It is especially important if you have some changes in your life, such as a birth, or a death, or a change in marital status.

 One important point to keep in mind is that retirement accounts pass directly to named beneficiaries, rather than becoming part of your estate.
 That can provide significant tax advantages for your heirs.

 If you are married, keep in mind that most employer-sponsored retirement plans automatically designate your spouse as the beneficiary unless you name another beneficiary and your spouse has consented in writing.

 9. See whether you are saving enough.

 The end of the year is a good time to evaluate whether you’re on track to achieve your retirement savings goals.
 Our Retirement Quick Check calculator can help.
 If you’re behind, you might consider increasing your contribution rate for your 401(k), or other workplace retirement savings account, if you have one.
 Consider opening an IRA, which could also lower your tax bill if you are eligible for a deductible IRA.
 You can check with our IRA contribution calculator.

 You can contribute up to $5,500 for 2014 and, if you’ve reached age 50, an extra $1,000, right up until the April 15 tax-filing deadline.